 In 2012, when Bitcoin was just gaining in popularity, the servers of BitFloor were compromised, ending in a loss of 24 000 BTC.
 At the time of the hack, this was worth $250,000 U.S. What luck it didn’t happen in January 2017.

 Any crypto exchange hacking attack results in loss of funds.
-However, every company manages it in a different way.
+However, every blockchain development company manages it in a different way.
 But not BitFloor — they closed down in 2013, leaving their customers with nothing.

 What the Hack?